Tutorial - Recording audio playing on the computer

 You can also check for clipping by choosing samples.

-- Show Clipping may detect clipping when Meter Toolbar does not, because Meter Toolbar detects only runs of four or more clipped samples.
-Any clipping of three samples or less is unlikely to be audible in most recording circumstances, but it's still a good idea to turn the playback or recording level down if you can.
+Any clipping of three samples or less is unlikely to be audible in most recording circumstances, but it is still a good idea to turn the playback or recording level down if you can.

 If clipping occurred, turn the recording or output level down a little and try again.